 September 15th – Karl, Kathy and Ed Junod met for a 1-hour concept meeting which concluded with a memorandum of understanding between V2VT and BHfH for a new veterans’ home repair program in Blount County.
 “Increasing our service to Veterans has always been a goal of mine.”
 Kathy Jackson

 September 22nd – BHfH (Kathy Jackson & Construction Manager Doug Jenkins), and V2VT meet with Post Commander Mark Fredrick and Vice Commander Johnny Titlow.
 A new veteran repair five-step program was formed using V2VT’s mentoring program.
 The team agreed to initially repair 3 veteran’s homes.
-The Post identified the first veteran candidate, USMC Frank Gray who needed his roof repair.
+The Post identified the first veteran candidate, USMC Frank Gray who needed his roof repair so it was easy to identify the first Veteran.
+The Post was trying to repair the roof for over 6 months.
 Johnny Titlow was assigned as the veteran’s mentor.
+The program is owned by VTVT and the pilot program is limited to Blount County Tennessee.
+Once the program is executed, VTVT will expand the program to other Tennessee Counties and other Veteran Service Organization and Veteran/Military Friendly Congregations.

 September 29th – BHfH’s CM Doug Jenkins inspected and submitted a repair report.
 The $3,800.00 proposal was prepared, submitted and funded by BHfH contractors and vendors.
 The proposal included removing and replacing the roof plywood sheathing & shingles and repairing damaged rafters.
 Gutters and downspouts were not included in the original proposal; however, the roofing contractor agreed to provide and install them at no additional cost.